icsme2020author/Class-Prioritization-for-Tuning/README.md

 We used 3 clusters each provided us with many instances of up to 48 CPU nodes.
 We defined each task as indicated in the task folder.
 But this wasn't enough.
 We had to made the tasks in parralel more.
 So we used GNU parallel tool to help us both make tiny tasks parallel and keep track of them easily.
 GNU Parallel tool is a bash tool and more information about it is available at https://www.gnu.org/software/parallel/.

-The script that we wrote for our experiment using parallel is also available in the folder.Therefore, if you want to replicate our experiments you can simply run sbatch task.sh $config.
+The script that we wrote for our experiment using parallel is also available in the folder.Therefore, if you want to replicate our experiments you can simply run **`sbatch task.sh $config`**.

 # What is included in the Results folder?
 The results are all orgainzed in two excel files: AllData and AllResults.